ndf-zz/fletchck/README.md

-threshold | int | Fail state reported after this many failed checks failAction | bool | Send notification action on transition to fail passAction | bool | Send notification action on transition to pass options | dict | Dictionary of option names and values (see below) actions | list | List of notification action names depends | list | List of check names this check depends on
+threshold | int | Fail state reported after this many failed checks failAction | bool | Send notification action on transition to fail passAction | bool | Send notification action on transition to pass publish | str | MQTT topic to log check state to remoteId | str | Name of remote check if different to local check name options | dict | Dictionary of option names and values (see below) actions | list | List of notification action names depends | list | List of check names this check depends on